tync0/Holberton/README.md

 HTML
-The <body> tag of all of your webpages (including index.html and tweets.html) must contain exactly three direct sub-tags in that order: <header>, <main> and <footer>.
+The body tag of all of your webpages (including index.html and tweets.html) must contain exactly three direct sub-tags in that order: header, main and footer.
-The <header> tag must contain an unordered list (the <ul> and <li> tags) of links (the <a> tag) to each of your webpages.
+The header tag must contain an unordered list (the ul and li tags) of links (the a tag) to each of your webpages.
 As you may have understood, this will serve as a navigation for your website.
-The <footer> tag must contain one paragraph with the sentence Made by Tuncay Isgəndərli for <a href="https://apply.holbertonschool.com" target="_blank">Holberton School</a>.
+The footer tag must contain one paragraph with the sentence Made by Tuncay Isgəndərli for a href="https://apply.holbertonschool.com" target="_blank"Holberton School/a.
-The <main> tag must contain two direct sub-tags in that order: <article> and <aside>.
-<article> contains the content of your webpage: texts, links, images, tweets, … This is the part of index.html and tweets.html that you have already written, and you must now write it as you like for the other pages.
-<aside> contains a single paragraph, just reading for now "placeholder to add comment thread later".
+The main tag must contain two direct sub-tags in that order: article and aside. article contains the content of your webpage: texts, links, images, tweets, … This is the part of index.html and tweets.html that you have already written, and you must now write it as you like for the other pages. aside contains a single paragraph, just reading for now "placeholder to add comment thread later".

 CSS
-Both container tags, <body> and <main> must be told that they are containers to flexible boxes: you need to apply the display: flex property to both of them.
+Both container tags, body and main must be told that they are containers to flexible boxes: you need to apply the display: flex property to both of them.
-However, <body> contains a column of three boxes (<header>, <main> and <footer>), therefore you must apply the flex-direction: column property to <body>; whereas <main> contains a row of 2 boxes (<article> and <aside>), so you must apply the flex-direction: row property to <main>.
+However, body contains a column of three boxes (header, main and footer), therefore you must apply the flex-direction: column property to body; whereas main contains a row of 2 boxes (article and aside), so you must apply the flex-direction: row property to main.
-Ensure the <main> tag keeps an automatic height and width, by applying the flex: auto property to it.
+Ensure the main tag keeps an automatic height and width, by applying the flex: auto property to it.
 To wrap up the layout, you want to be sure that your content (article) takes ⅔ of the width of the page, and your aside takes ⅓; you can assign to them the number of boxes they should fill in.
-This is done by applying the property flex: 2 to <article> (using up 2 boxes), and flex: 1 to <aside> (using up 1 box).
+This is done by applying the property flex: 2 to article (using up 2 boxes), and flex: 1 to aside (using up 1 box).
-Finally, you want to be sure that the user can scroll within your <article> and your <aside>.
+Finally, you want to be sure that the user can scroll within your article and your aside.
 You can do this by applying the overflow-y: auto CSS property to both of them.

 JS
 Before anything, start by copy-pasting this into your behavior.js file: